Careers in Psychology and Law

 Postgraduate training opportunities

 Many psychologists who work in the law obtained their training only after they completed their PhD or PsyD (or perhaps after they completed their coursework prior to completing a dissertation).
 This is especially true for clinical-forensic psychologists.
 Typically, during the course of graduate training in another sub discipline of psychology, these students have become interested in some aspect of the law.
 They then conduct research or seek an internship in a setting that allows them to pursue that interest.
 Several post-doctoral training opportunities are now available in psychology and law and most do not require previous experience or training in the law.
 These experiences give the student an opportunity to develop high-level clinical and/or research skills that will assist them in understanding the legal contexts in which they will work.
-See current postdoctoral listings on the jobs page.
+See current postdoctoral listings.
 Post-graduate training opportunities in other sub-disciplines of psychology and law are arranged informally.

 Publications in Psychology and Law Training